Links on Android Authority may earn us a commission. Learn more.

 It sure is trendy, but is it worth buying the Apple Watch?

-The flagship Apple Watch, the Series 8, comes in at $399 for the GPS variant and $449 for the LTE option.
-The device features a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen.
-You’re also getting a new skin temperature sensor to improve menstrual cycle and fertility tracking.
-Beyond these sensors, the Apple Watch does an excellent job of gamifying health through its three activity rings system.
-The Series 8 also brings a stronger facade and the same price as the older Series 7.
+The Apple Watch Series 9 launched at $399 for the GPS variant and $449 for the LTE option.
+The device features a wealth of health and fitness tracking smarts, from an ECG to monitor heart health to an SpO2 sensor to keep tabs on blood oxygen (although the latter is no longer available on brand new models sold starting January 18, 2024, due to a patent dispute).
+It also features Apple’s skin temperature sensor for improved menstrual cycle and fertility tracking.
+Meanwhile, the device leverages its health and activity sensors to offer greater accessibility, including a new double-tap gesture control.
+Beyond its sensors, the Apple Watch does an excellent job of gamifying health through its activity ring system.

-That said, the Series 8 isn’t without its faults.
-Compared to other smartwatches, its battery life remains a sore point, even with watchOS 9’s new low-power mode.
-It’s also no great technological leap over the Series 6 or Series 7.
-It’s also no longer Apple’s premier smartwatch, as the Apple Watch Ultra trumps it on features, size, and price.
+That said, the Series 9 isn’t without its faults.
+Compared to other smartwatches, its battery life remains a sore point, even with the Low-power mode introduced with watchOS 9.
+It’s also not Apple’s premier smartwatch, as the Apple Watch Ultra and Ultra 2 have the Series 9 beat on feature set, size, and battery endurance.

 The Apple Watch vs other smartwatches

 How does it compare to other smartwatches?
 Well, it’s tough to compare apples with oranges.
-The Apple Watch is easily the best smartwatch to buy for iPhone users, too, thanks to its seamless integration with iOS.
-This alone makes the Apple Watch worth buying.
+The Apple Watch is easily the best smartwatch for iPhone users, thanks to its seamless integration with iOS.
+This alone makes the Apple Watch worth owning.
 But which other smartwatches come close to troubling the Apple Watch?

-Meanwhile, the Garmin Venu 2 Plus is compatible with an iPhone.
+Meanwhile, the Garmin Venu 3 ($449.99 at Amazon) is compatible with an iPhone.
 It’s arguably the most feature-packed and health-focused smartwatch available on the market.
 It includes Garmin features we’ve grown to love, including Body Battery and solid and reliable fitness tracking.
-Garmin has also introduced voice assistant smarts, and on-wrist call support to the Plus’s already stellar Venu 2 package.
+Garmin has also introduced voice assistant smarts and on-wrist call support to the Plus’s already stellar Venu 2 package.

 Fitbit Sense

-Verdict: Is the Apple Watch Series 8 worth buying?
+Are the Apple Watch Series 9 and Apple Watch Ultra 2 worth buying?

 FAQs

-If you’re using an iPhone, the Garmin Venu 2 Plus is tough to beat.
-If you’re an Android user, going with the Samsung Galaxy Watch 5 and Watch 4 are good bets.
+If you’re using an iPhone, the Garmin Venu 3 is tough to beat.
+If you’re an Android user, going with the Samsung Galaxy Watch 6 series or Watch 5 Pro are good bets.
 Alternatively, the Fitbit Versa 3 and Sense are dark horses if you value deeper sleep insights on a slightly lower budget.

 No, you can’t pair an Apple Watch with an Android smartphone.
 You’ll need an iPhone for this.
 However, if you have both an iPhone and an Android device, there’s no reason why you can’t use the three simultaneously.